Last Updated on

 Rental prices have skyrocketed over the last 5 years, and will only continue to do so.
 If you’ve been renting the same place for a while, you’ve probably been priced out of similar units.
 Particularly if you live in a rent controlled property, or in provinces or states where there are laws that regulate the amount rental prices can increase each year.

 Downsizing might be an option – but it might not help, either.
-If we were to downsize to a 2-bedroom rental instead, we’d still be paying at least $200 a month more than we are now for our 3-bedroom, but would be getting less.
-Even in our community, which boasts a more affordable cost of living.
+If we were to downsize to a 2 bedroom apartment instead, the least expensive monthly rent is $200 a month more than we are paying now.
+But we would be getting less space and would be in an area with high crime rates.

-If you are also struggling to make ends meet as it is, trying to find another $200+ a month in your budget could be out of the question.
+If you are also struggling to make ends meet and live comfortably as it is, trying to find another $200+ a month in your budget could be out of the question.